 What is due diligence?

-Due diligence is a thorough investigation of a target company to confirm facts and details of an agreement before it is entered into.
-For financial activities, a systematic diligence investigation includes an analysis of financial records before a business transaction or potential acquisition takes place.
+Due diligence involves a comprehensive investigation of a target company to verify all relevant facts and details before finalizing an agreement.
+In the context of financial transactions, this systematic process typically includes a detailed analysis of the company’s financial records before any business transaction or potential acquisition.

 The history of due diligence